Skip to main content

 API keys and roles

-You mint API keys in the Console web app, choosing a read_write or read_only role for each.
+You mint API keys under Integrations in the Console web app, choosing a read_write or read_only role for each.
+A plain API key works with the API, the MCP server, and your own code, but it cannot mint further keys.
+A Management API key mints keys programmatically instead, and cannot upload, download, or manage assets.
+The choice is not permanent, so you can create a Management API key at any time.
 Console shows the full key (prefixed hbr_) once, at creation, and cannot recover it afterward, so store it like a cloud secret access key.
 For what each role can do, see the API reference.

-When you create an encrypted-capable key, Console also returns a service private key (prefixed suiprivkey1).
+Alongside the API key, Console returns a service private key (prefixed suiprivkey1).
 You keep this locally and use it to sign the transaction that finalizes a private bucket and to authenticate decrypt sessions with Seal.
 It does not need a token balance.

 Connect AI clients with the MCP server